GarrettMerz/Projects/README.md

 # Projects

-# Some Kaggle projects to practice various data science skills.
+# Some Kaggle projects to practice various ML skills.

 #ButterflyNet
 This is my convnet solution to the Kaggle "Moths and Butterflies" fieldguide challenge: